 N0.2: Customisation & Personalisation

 As we’re sure you know, traditional commerce platforms are well equipped with a predefined experience for both the customer and administrative users.
 While this is all very well and good, these platforms provide little room for customisation or personalisation, which can cause an issue for some businesses.

 If you are happy with the experience provided by these traditional platforms, then more power to you, but if you are not happy, headless commerce architecture may be the better option for you.

 Ultimately the benefit of this is control and power.
-Merchants will have full say over the look and feel of their commerce platform and that’s without considering the control that will be gained over user experience for customers and admin users.
+Merchants on Shopify will have full say over the look and feel of their commerce platform and that’s without considering the control that will be gained over user experience for customers and admin users.

 In traditional commerce solutions, the front end is tightly coupled with back end coding and infrastructure.
 As a result, this leaves little or no room for flexibility.
 So, the thought of desired customisations is out of the window.

 For instance, one single customisation may require a team of developers to create a custom app that is built on top of the preexisting framework.

 However, since headless commerce has a decoupled front end and back end, endless possibilities are created in the making for customisation.
 In short, if changes are required, all that is needed here is a front end developer.

 From implementing a custom checkout flow to adding a new field to a customer account, both procedures are very straightforward for Shopify stores, making the execution of tasks like this much simpler with headless commerce architecture.

 What are the benefits of headless commerce?
 Here are 7 reasons why we believe brands on ecommerce platforms such as Shopify have made the switch: